Machoudi2002/Machoudi2002/ReadMe.md

 # 💫 About Me:
-I'm a self-taught front-end web developer with a passion for creating intuitive and visually appealing user interfaces.
-Proficient in JavaScript and experienced in React, I specialize in building responsive websites and web applications.
-With a strong foundation in HTML and CSS, I have a keen eye for design and enjoy bringing ideas to life with clean and efficient code.
-I'm also familiar with popular front-end libraries and frameworks like Tailwind CSS and SCSS pre-processor.
-As a continuous learner, I'm always seeking opportunities to expand my skill set and stay up-to-date with the latest web technologies.
-Let's collaborate and create engaging web experiences together!
+Motivated and self-taught Frontend Web Developer with a passion for coding and a portfolio of projects demonstrating proficiency.
+Fast learner and detail-oriented with a keen eye for design and user experience.
+Seeking opportunities to contribute to dynamic development teams and expand skills in a professional environment.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/machoudi/)